 These two priorities use quantitative target-based performance indicators rather than qualitative measures and as such the indicators can be misleading as achieving the targets relies partly on the timeous receipt of information from the owners and occupiers of dwellings and non-domestic properties.
-Pandemic related restrictions continued to have an impact on
+Valuer vacancies and the requirement to deliver the 2023 Revaluation, including the survey and valuation of parts of previously exempt public parks, had an impact on the organisation's ability to meet the timescales suggested by the key performance indicators in 2022/23.
+The last 3 year's figures are shown in the tables below.